mawo7952/mawo7952.github.io/eda_projects.md

   </figcaption>
 </figure>

 According to the OLS regression, the average annual temperature in Round Rock has increased by approximately 0.15°F per year between 1982 and 2024, corresponding to an estimated total increase of about 6.3°F over the study period.
 This estimate reflects the linear trend predicted by the model.

 ### Conclusion
 This analysis of annual average temperatures in Round Rock, Texas, provides clear evidence of a long-term warming trend.
 By aggregating daily measurements to annual averages and applying an OLS regression, I found that temperatures have increased at an average rate of approximately 0.15°F per year.
-This trend is consistent with broader regional observations across Texas and underscores the ongoing effects of climate change at the local scale.
+Even with data from only one monitor, this pattern of warming is evident.
+This trend is consistent with broader regional observations across Texas (Runkle et al., 2022; Sonet & Reygadas, 2025; Nielsen-Gammon, 2011) and underscores the ongoing effects of climate change at the local scale.

 ### Supplemental Attachment
 Below, you can find the code used to complete this analysis.